 We will not take up references or require university certificates or transcripts until a candidate's application has progressed through to offer of an assessed mini pupillage.
-We will contact you at the relevant time to make this request.
-References do not form part of the mini-pupillage assessment process and will only be considered by the Pupillage Committee if you are offered a final pupillage interview.
+Although we will request reference and academic information at this time, references do not form part of the mini-pupillage assessment process.
+References will be looked at by the Pupillage Committee when considering offers of a final pupillage interview.